The Best Functional Trainers For A Home Gym In 2023

 Why do we love this product from Titan Fitness?
 First, it features 200-pound weight stacks that glide smoothly across the unit’s aluminum pullies.
 There’s no noticeable drag on the unit, which makes it feels truly like a piece of equipment that can be used in a commercial gym.

-In our opinion, functional trainers need to have easy one-handed maneuverability, and Titan Fitness has built that feature nicely into the unit.
+In our opinion, functional trainers need easy one-handed maneuverability, and Titan Fitness has built that feature nicely into the unit.
 The adjustable handles glide up and down the left and right sides of the functional trainer, providing a great experience.
-The handles also pivot easily to the left and right, allowing for a ton of different exercises to be performed with ease.
+The handles also pivot easily to the left and right, allowing for many different exercises to be easily performed.

 Titan Fitness has provided a solid build for the unit, which comes in at nearly 700 pounds, and the powder coat is excellent.
 In fact, after nearly two years of daily use, my unit’s powder coat still looks like it did on day one.

 We also love that it arrived in just 7 pieces plus the weight stacks and that the entire unit was shipped inside a giant wooden crate.
-There was zero damage on our unit, which is pretty hard to come by these days, thanks to FedEx and UPS shipping issues.
+There was zero damage on our unit, which is hard to come by today, thanks to FedEx and UPS shipping issues.

 When we started looking at functional trainers that could reside permanently in our gym, a big consideration was the small profile of this unit.
-The depth is just 44″, which allows it to fit on a single stall mat which typically measures 48″ in depth.
+The depth is just 44″, allowing it to fit on a single stall mat, typically measuring 48″ in depth.

-It’s also less wide than others on our list, coming in at just 64″ at its widest point.
-The 82″ depth also provides enough room to perform pull-ups on the unit’s excellent pull-up bar, even in rooms with 8-foot ceilings.
+It’s also less wide than others on our list, at just 64″ at its widest point.
+The 82″ depth also provides enough room to perform pull-ups on the unit’s excellent pull-up bar, even in 8-foot ceilings.

 Finally, this unit from Titan Fitness comes equipped with many included accessories.
 We particularly love the short bar, which has added a lot of dynamic hammer and swing movements to our routines.
 Check out the full list of accessories right here.